Glaucus/Bracelet/README.md

 # Bracalet authentication service

-Imagine a simple, beautiful, secure, and freaking fast way to authenticate your users throw the internet.
+Imagine a simple, beautiful, secure, and freaking fast way to authenticate your users through the internet.
 That's exactly why you should trust our bracelets. ✨

 # Service mission